-Lying is also helpful in creating what psychopathy pioneer Harvey Cleckley termed the "mask of sanity" that allows the psychopath to pass as normal.
+Lying is also helpful in creating what psychopathy pioneer Harvey Cleckley termed the "mask of sanity", which allows the psychopath to pass as normal.

 Some psychopaths are past masters at spinning elaborate tales about themselves; others are less sophisticated and lie clumsily.
-When they do get caught out in a lie, however, they're most unlikely to own up to it, will brush it off and continue with new avenues of deception.
+When they do get caught out in a lie, however, they're highly unlikely to own up to it, will brush it off and try out new lies.

-Psychopaths don't only lack empathy - they lack normal emotional range and depth.
+Psychopaths don't only lack empathy, they lack normal emotional range and depth.
 They may feel some emotion, but only very superficially.
-Hare has described the emotions that psychopaths do feel as "proto-emotions: primitive responses to immediate needs".
+Hare has described the emotions psychopaths do feel as "proto-emotions: primitive responses to immediate needs".

 Psychopaths can be highly charming and persuasive, and smooth talkers.
 Many come across as confident, dominant personalities, even leaders (history is littered with psychopathic dictators).